 If you're trying to get the hot water back on and the gas tube doesn't seem to be the issue, you can explore other causes of this problem.

 What to Do if You Have a Clogged Gas Tube

 The answer really depends on the severity of the clog.
-If it's not that bad, you might be able to clean it yourself or with the help of a technician.
+If it's not that bad, you might be able to clear the clogged gas line yourself or with the help of a technician.
 More severe clogs might call for a replacement, so if you're unsure, it's best to get some expert advice to determine the next steps.